-The above audit fees are inclusive of other assurance and related services by the external auditor that are reasonably related to the performance of the audit or review of the Bank's financial statements.
-The matter of the 2016 audit fees was taken up and approved by the Audit Committee at its regular meeting on February 15, 2017.
+Audit and Audit-Related Fees are related to the performance of the audit or review of the Bank's financial statements including the combined financial statements of Trust Group, and the issuance of comfort letters relative to the 2016 offering of Long Term Negotiable Certificates of Deposits.
+The 2016 and 2015 audit fees were taken up and approved by the Audit Committee at its regular meetings on February 15, 2017 and February 17, 2016, respectively.